 In the results, we report the HR, P-value, and Adjusted P-value for each TF and their association with patient survival in each of the 3 AML gene expression datasets.
 The column labeled “number_datasets_significant_P005” indicates the number of datasets in which the TF’s activity was observed to be significantly associated with AML patient prognosis at P<0.05.
 In particular, the EZH2, STAT1, and NR2C2 TFs were found to be significantly associated with prognosis in all 3 datasets.
 15 other TFs were found to be significant in 2 datasets.

+Target gene analysis

+To evaluate the effect and extent of TF-gene network rewiring, target gene’s expression and epigenetic changes were evaluated for genes that have gained and lost edges between normal and tumor samples.
+For expression, we used RESM quantification of ENCODE DCC uniformly processed long polyA RNA-seq and averaged TPM values over all available replicates.
+For DNase-seq, histone ChIP-seq, and methylation features, we further processed from fold enrichment signal tracks as follows.
+We averaged the fold enrichment signal across 200bp upstream and downstream of the unique TSS, the same canonical TSS site used define proximal TF-gene linkage.
+For all expression, DNase-seq, histone ChIP-seq, and methylation feature was expressed as log2 ratio between tumor to normal samples.
+To avoid division by zero error, pseudocount of 0.0001 was added to each feature.

 Details about expression aggregation analysis

 TCGA data collection